 So how can we help them?

 Identify and find new mountains to climb, even if they are scary for them

 Get resources (teachers, mentors, social services, therapists)

 Talk about your own reluctance or fear with your spouse, the family, your adult with Down syndrome, and/or a therapist too.
-For us to be quality resources, we need to be on solid ground ourselves.
+For us to be quality resources, we need to be on the solid ground ourselves.

 Our daughter graduated high school in 2014.
 Gwendolyn enrolled in a full-time educational and social program for adults with Down syndrome immediately thereafter.
-That change provided her the challenges and support she needed to move on from the high school plateau that formed during 4 years of the same people and learnings.
+That change provided her with the challenges and support she needed to move on from the high school plateau that formed during 4 years of the same people and learnings.